LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![enter image description here](http://localhost/assets/lab4-8.png)

 ### [4] Use the created KMS key for encryption/decryption
-- The following code first lists all the files in the specified S3 bucket `24188516-cloudstorage` and then Iterates over the list of files and calls **encrypt_file()** for each file with certain key.
+- The following code in `cryptwithkms.py` first lists all the files in the specified S3 bucket `24188516-cloudstorage` and then Iterates over the list of files and calls **encrypt_file()** for each file with certain key.
 - Inside **encrypt_file()** function, it retrieves the file content from `s3.get_object()`, encrypts the file content using the specified KMS key with `kms.encrypt()`.
 The result is returned in **CiphertextBlob** and we upload the encrypted content back to the bucket with a new key that appends _.encrypted_ to the original file name.
 After uploading the encrypted file, it calls the `decrypt_file()` function to decrypt the encrypted entity.
 - Inside **decrypt_file()** function, it retrieves the file content in the same way, then we decrypt encrypted file content with `kms.decrypt()`.
 The result is the original **Plaintext Bytestring**.
 We shall convert the bytestring result into a regular string with `.decode('utf-8')`, then the decrypted content is uploaded back to the bucket with a new key that appends _.decrypted_ to the encrypted file name.